biovis/2025/_posts/2024-07-14-biovis-awards.md

 categories: ismb
 ---

-BioVis concluded its annual event at ISMB 2024.
-One of the abstracts stood out and was honored with the "Best Abstract Award"
+BioVis concluded its annual event at ISMB 2024, showcasing outstanding content and numerous impressive works.
+One abstract, in particular, stood out and was honored with the "Best Abstract Award."

 ### Best Abstract Award